How a few experts' judgment becomes a grant plan

 How it got there

 The mechanism never hands down a verdict — it streams money and changes course as curves fall.
-Every turning point, in order, reproducible from the inputs alone.
+Every turning point, in order.

 What one donor's gift would do